bonsai-neuro-ai/torch-mlflow-template/README.md

 - SLURM and other OS-level job schedulers are nice but then introduce even more overhead.
 I don't want to hire (or become) a sysadmin.
 - Docker/Podman/Kubernetes are another option that has come up and which I've used semi-successfully in the past.
 They come with their own overhead and learning curve and are not worth the trouble in my mind.

+### Use notebooks sparingly

+Notebooks are great for quick prototyping and exploration, but they can quickly become unwieldy and prone to bugs.
+Prototyping and sanity-checking in notebooks is fine.
+Actually running jobs should be refactored into scripts.

 ### Models

 It's worth investing time into learning how to write custom `nn.Module`s.
 The minimal examples are simple, and custom modules can be a great way to refactor into more readable code.
 This becomes even more true if you understand how torch introspects on its modules to discover parameters and submodules.